Memorex

 SurrealDB adapters

-Operational and trace stores backed by SurrealDB for production deployments.
+Operational and trace stores backed by SurrealDB, with trace-head pointers for efficient hot-path writes.

 Hash-linked trace chain

-Trace events use deterministic hashes and previous-event links for tamper detection.
+Trace events use deterministic hashes, previous-event links, and receipt linkage for gated transitions.

 Auditor-grade extensions